ONE TREE PLANTED FOR EVERY LIFT KIT SOLD

 Contrary to popular belief, our lift does not reduce fuel economy.
 The majority of our customers have not seen a reduction to fuel economy with our lift alone or have stated if there was a reduction it wasn't noticeable (.5-1mpg) There have even been several “hyper-milers” that have seen a slight increase in fuel economy (.5-1mpg).
 Their belief is that with the increase in ground clearance they are forced to slow down for bumps and dips less often allowing them to maintain more momentum.
 However, this is not something that we have extensively tested or promote.
 Keep in mind that increasing tire size or changing tire type WILL often result in a reduction to fuel economy.
 We suggest after installing the lift to leave the factory tires on and enjoy the increase in ride height without a reduction in fuel economy prior to making a decision on which tires to buy.

-We charge $350 for installation, however installation costs vary GREATLY depending on where you're located, the type of shop, and how familiar they are with the Prius.
-Typical prices range from $350-$500 but once again this can vary GREATLY.
-We suggest calling your local Prius specialist since they will be much more apt to handle the installation than an off-road shop that will most likely laugh at the thought of lifting a Prius.
+Installation costs vary GREATLY depending on where you're located, the type of shop, and how familiar they are with the Prius.
+Typical prices range from $350-$600 but we’ve seen shops quote upward of $1000 if they aren’t familiar with the process.
+Once again this can vary GREATLY.
+We suggest calling one of the recommended installers listed on our installation page or calling your local Prius specialist since they will be much more apt to handle the installation than an off-road shop that will most likely laugh at the thought of lifting a Prius.
 Installation is no different than a strut replacement so technically any auto repair or brake and alignment shop is capable of the install.
 If they are unable/unwilling to do the installation ask them if they have any recommendations on who might be able to handle the installation in your area.
 As a last ditch effort you could also look for a mobile mechanic.
 If you plan on doing the installation yourself we have several detailed videos on our website outlining this process step-by-step as well as written instructions.